 There’s nothing quite like a big bag of caramel popcorn at the state fair, but now I don’t have to wait all year to get my fix!
-My easy homemade caramel corn recipe brings all that crunchy, buttery-sweet goodness right into my home kitchen.
-Whether I’m hosting a movie night, packing up snack bags, or just craving something sweet and salty, this is one of those sweet popcorn recipes that hits every time.
-It’s the kind of popcorn dessert I know I’ll be eating by the handful (and making again next weekend).
+Made with brown sugar a couple other simple ingredients, my easy homemade caramel corn recipe brings all that crunchy, buttery-sweet goodness right into my home kitchen.

 The result?
-A crunchy, golden batch of caramel corn that tastes like it came straight from a fair stand.
-You can even dress it up with chocolate drizzle or nuts for a more decadent dessert popcorn, but it’s just as addictive plain.
+A crunchy, golden batch of brown sugar caramel corn that tastes like it came straight from a fair stand.
+You can even dress it up with chocolate drizzle or nuts for a more decadent dessert popcorn.

 Email this Recipe